yanntt4/insurance_cross_selling_kaggle/README.md

 - Improve prediction

-- Implement modification such as car price prediction (lightboost model, stacking)
+- Implement modifications as in car price prediction (lightboost model, stacking, all classes defined in specific file)